raomin/ESPAltherma/README.md

 ### Is it safe?
 Can I break my machine?

-It is as safe as playing with your heat pump can be.
+It is as safe as interacting with a serial port can be.
+Pretty safe if you are a bit careful.
 Use is entirely at your own risk.
 No liability.

 ### Why not using the Daikin LAN adapter?

 Of course you can probably achieve the same with the BRP069A62 adapter.
 However, it is expensive, not wifi and less fun than doing it yourself :)

 ### My Daikin heat pump is not an Altherma.
 Can I still control it?